Prof. Dr. Kenny R. Cupers

 Curriculum Vitae

-His forthcoming book The Earth that Modernism Built: Empire and the Rise of Planetary Design rewrites the history of architectural modernism for an age of rising global inequality and deepening environmental crisis.
-With Ernest Sewordor, he is currently co-editing a journal issue on “African Challenges to the Coloniality of Infrastructure.”
+Cupers’ recent work explores the planetary politics of design.
+His book The Earth that Modernism Built: Empire and the Rise of Planetary Design (2024) rewrites the history of architectural modernism for an age of rising global inequality and deepening environmental crisis.
+He co-directs (with Orit Halpern and Claudia Mareis) the Sinergia project Governing through Design: An Interdisciplinary Phenomenon (2020-2025).
+As part of this project, he co-coordinated (with Dr. Laura Nkula-Wenz) South Designs: Planetary Futures.

 Main Areas of Work